DIYBookScanner/spreads/doc/commands.rst

     $ spread download <project-directory

-This will tell spreads to download all images from your cameras to the folder *project-directory*.
-Images from both cameras will automatically be assembled into a single directory, named **raw**.
-On success, the images will be removed from the cameras.
+This will tell spreads to download all images from your devices to the folder *project-directory*.
+Images from both devices will automatically be assembled into a single directory, named **raw**.
+On success, the images will be removed from the devices.

 .. program:: spread-download

 .. option:: --keep, -k

-   Do not remove the images from the cameras, once the download has been completed.
+   Do not remove the images from the devices, once the download has been completed.

 postprocess